MatiasDiBernardo/Z-Plane_Visualizer/README.md

 - Magnitude Graph: The magnitude spectrum displayed in the app is normalized.
 This decision helps to keep the focus on the shape of the magnitude and it makes sure that the graph is visually meaningful for the user.
 The downside is that the difference in peak values is not captured.

-- Phase Graph: The phase is displayed unwrapped between -&\pi& and &\pi&.
+- Phase Graph: The phase is displayed unwrapped between -pi and pi.

 ## Installation